 Sometimes, the printing stops in the middle of the task.
 This isn’t unusual, especially if you are printing photo or graphic-heavy materials or files.
 When this happens, the machine and computer may be processing the large data.
 When the processing is done, the printing resumes.

 Printing may also pause if your machine has been printing for an extended period of time, causing certain parts like the print head to overheat.
 Allow your machine to rest for a while.
 If the printer doesn’t resume printing on its own, turn it off for at least 15 minutes.
 If this still doesn’t work, it’s best to call a professional printer maintenance service provider for an accurate assessment of the cause of the problem.

 With the tips above, you can troubleshoot printer problems on your own, without spending a lot.
 It is important to note, however, that certain printer issues require professional repair.
 So, if the fixes suggested above do not work and if you encounter problems apart from those mentioned, do not hesitate to call a printer maintenance service provider.

-For professional printer maintenance service for Canon and other printer brands, call us at 01 460 4444.
+Encountering problems with your Canon office printer?
+We offer professional printer repair services for Canon and other printer brands.
+Call us today at 01 460 4444!